The History of Ecstasy

 - Egg Rolls

 Along with the street names, there are terms related to using ecstasy that are common among teens and frequent uses.
-These include:

 - Drop, Double Drop